-For someone who has an interest in wine, limited time and the financial means, the Wine Foundry is an appealing option.
+For someone who has an interest in wine, limited time and but has the financial means, the Wine Foundry is certainly an intruiging option.

 With the scope and diversity of clients that make their wines here, efficiency and maintaining quality are very important factors on the wine making side of the business.
 They have embraced technology to save time and money which at the same time contributes to the quality of their wine making.
 Many of their tanks are outfitted with their own pumps (pump-overs can be scheduled remotely and whenever they want), they have tanks fully capable of being cooled or heated, they use an optical sorter during harvest, they have their own bottling line and a piece of equipment that makes a number of manual lab tests irrelevant (place a sample wine in the device and it will output a number of critical pieces of information about the sample (ph, sulpher readings, alcohol level and other data).